raspibolt/raspibolt/guide/bonus/bitcoin/Dojo.md

 ### For Electrs

-If you are using Electrum server instead of Fulcrum, it is necessary to make following change inside Bitcoind configuration file.
+If you are using Electrs instead of Fulcrum, it is necessary to make following change inside Bitcoind configuration file.
 Fulcrum users can skip this step as it is already done.

 * Open `bitcoin.conf`